ElementsProject/peerswap/docs/peer-protocol.md

 * CSV = 1008
 * Min required confirmations for the [`opening_transaction`](#opening-transaction) = 3

-In The case of Liquid:
+In the case of Liquid protocol version 7:
-* CSV = 60
+* CSV = 10080
 * Min required confirmations for the [`opening_transaction`](#opening-transaction) = 2

 The difference in timings is due to the different fee and consensus models of the Liquid Network and Bitcoin.

 #### Timeouts and Invoice expiry

-The expiry of the `swap invoice` MUST be less than or equal to half the CSV time to ensure a secure swap.
+For Bitcoin, the expiry of the `swap invoice` MUST be less than or equal to half the CSV time.

+For Liquid protocol version 7:

+* The claim invoice MUST use a final CLTV delta of at most 29 Bitcoin blocks.
+* The paying peer MUST constrain the actual total CLTV delta, including sender padding, to less than 33 Bitcoin blocks.
+* The paying peer MUST persist the current Liquid height before sending `swap_out_request` or `swap_in_agreement`.
+* It MUST NOT create or retry the claim payment at or after that height plus 60 Liquid blocks.
+* A protocol version 6 Liquid swap keeps its 60-block CSV for recovery, but an upgraded peer MUST NOT create a new claim payment for it.

 ### Opening Transaction
 The opening transaction has a pay-to-witness-script-hash<sup>[BIP141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#witness-program)</sup> (P2WSH) output that locks the on-chain part of the swap.
 This script has three different spending paths.
 These are the `claim_by_invoice`, `claim_by_csv` and the `claim_by_coop` paths.
 The transaction maker may use inputs to his desire.